FEIN

 Our Team

-Dr. Alena Sander (she/her) is a social scientist, trainer, evaluator, and facilitator, specialized in feminist approaches to collaboration.
+Dr. Alena Sander (she/her) is a systemic organizational development consultant, trainer, and facilitator, and also a social scientist.

 Alena is a partner at FEIN.